fc-io/react-for-beginners/week_02 – Node, npm, Git, GitHub, DateTime/week_02_b_assignments.md

-# Week 2 – Node + NPM + Git + GitHub: Assignments
+# Week 2 – Node, npm, Git, GitHub, DateTime: Assignments

-## Show – Node and NPM basics
+## Show – Node and npm basics

 * Show "Repl"-mode
 * Create a .js file that prints your name in the terminal.
 Explain different print outputs.
-* Init NPM.
+* Init npm.
 Explain package.json and lock files.
 * Install chalk (https://www.npmjs.com/package/chalk).
 Add some fancy coloring.
-* Create a function that can print out your version of Git, NPM och Node.
+* Create a function that can print out your version of Git, npm och Node.
 * Create a function that creates a stuff.md file with the above print outs.
 * Add an argument parser.